 Of course, projects, ideas, and features with the highest ICE score should be prioritized first.
 ICE is a fast and straightforward way to determine where to focus, but it is problematic in being very subjective.

 Agile environments are fast-paced and must make decisions quickly in short development cycles.
 Decision-makers need to consider as much information as they can without overwhelming themselves.
-It needs to be balanced, but ICE Model does an excellent job in providing the team with a snapshot of the most valuable activities.
+It needs to be balanced, but ICE Model does an excellent job of providing the team with a snapshot of the most valuable activities.

 In this model, ideas represent “components of learning.”
 These can be individual information (definition, facts, process steps) or individual skills (taking equipment measurements, removing disposable gloves.).